 The following amendments are proposed to Chapter IV of the McMinnville Comprehensive Plan, "Economy in McMinnville".
-Font that is underlined and italicized indicates new language, strikethrough font indicates language to be deleted.

-- GOAL IV 3: TO ENSURE COMMERCIAL DEVELOPMENT THAT MAXIMIZES EFFICIENCY OF LAND USE THROUGH UTILIZATION OF EXISTING COMMERCIALLY DESIGNATED LANDS, THROUGH APPROPRIATELY LOCATING FUTURE NEIGHBORHOOD-SERVING AND OTHER COMMERCIAL LANDS, AND DISCOURAGING STRIP DEVELOPMENT. - 27.00 Neighborhood commercial uses will be allowed in neighborhood activity centers and in other suitable neighborhood locations residential areas.
-These commercial uses will consist only of neighborhood oriented businesses and will be located on collector and minor arterial streets or designated neighborhood-oriented commercial/mixed-use streets in core focus areas.
+- GOAL IV 3: TO ENSURE COMMERCIAL DEVELOPMENT THAT MAXIMIZES EFFICIENCY OF LAND USE THROUGH UTILIZATION OF EXISTING COMMERCIALLY DESIGNATED LANDS, THROUGH APPROPRIATELY LOCATING FUTURE NEIGHBORHOOD AND COMMUNITY SERVING COMMERCIAL LANDS, AND DISCOURAGING STRIP DEVELOPMENT. - 27.00 Neighborhood commercial uses will be allowed in neighborhood activity centers and in other suitable neighborhood locations residential areas.
+These commercial uses will consist only of neighborhood oriented businesses and will be located on collector and minor arterial streets.
 More intensive, large commercial uses will not be considered compatible with or be allowed in neighborhood commercial centers. - 27.10 Neighborhood activity centers shall be located in areas of McMinnville that meet the goals and policies of Chapter IX (Urbanization) of the Comprehensive Plan and the provisions of the McMinnville Zoning Ordinance. - 45.00 The City of McMinnville shall study the feasibility of developing bicycle and pedestrian paths and/or lanes between residential areas, neighborhood activity centers, downtown, and employment areas. and the activity centers in the downtown.

-8.50 The City should update its commercial and industrial zones in the zoning ordinance every ten years to ensure they are serving the goals and policies of the Comprehensive Plan.
+8.50 The City should update its commercial zones every ten years to ensure they are serving the goals and policies of the Comprehensive Plan.